Just-in-time (JIT) privileges

 Requesting a session

-Some expert users might have a need to do more than running applications as administrator.
-You can allow all or some of your
+Some expert users, such as a developer, may have a need to do more than installing software or running applications as administrator.

 to have Admin By Request place a shortcut on the user's desktop (Windows) or in the dock (Mac).